a3-audio/a3-doc/source/index.rst

 ***************************
 A³ User Manual
 ***************************
-- Custom build setup will be preset and configured by A³
+- Custom build setup will be preset and configured by A³ Audio
-- Items not listed under Introduction > Box Contents are sold separately.

 ******************
 Connecting Diagram